 Nativity Scene in the Crystal Hall

-The City Council of Valencia exhibits until the 4th in the Crystal Hall its municipal nativity scene with more than 400 figures.
-It can be visited on weekdays from 8:30 am to 7:30 pm, and on weekends the visiting hours start at 10 am.
+The Valencia City Council is exhibiting until January 6 in the Crystal Hall its municipal nativity scene with more than 400 figures.

 Monumental Nativity Scene of Cullera